 Why you should eat a plant-based diet

 I’m a firm believer in organic food, but I still believe that the biggest difference that you can make for your health and well being is to make better dietary choices generally, even if they are not organic.
+For instance, if your choice is between a candy bar and a non-organic apple, the apple is the clear winner.
 On this point, the evidence is overwhelmingly clear, eating more vegetables, beans, nuts, seeds, whole grains, and fruits is the way to go.
 That’s because these plant-based foods are loaded with the fiber, nutrients, and disease-proofing compounds that sustain and promote health on every level.
 These plant-based foods include:

 - Phytonutrients, vitamins and minerals.